AngelaYuStat/SCoRES/README.md

 subsets can address fundamental risk assessment challenges in climatology and medicine.
-A motivating example involves estimating geographical regions where average difference between summer and winter temperatures exceed a certain benchmark, which help policymakers focus on specific areas that are at higher risk for effects of climate change.
+A motivating example involves estimating geographical regions where average difference between summer and winter temperatures exceeds a certain benchmark, which helps policymakers focus on specific areas that are at higher risk for effects of climate change.

-Therefore, a statistical framework is needed for estimating the set in the domain of a function whose image equals a predefined subset, which can be defined as $\mu^{-1}(U) = \{s \in S: \mu(s) \in U\}$, with $U$ a pre-specified subset of a real line $\mathbb{R}$ (e.g., \[*c*, ∞)).
+Therefore, a statistical framework is needed for estimating the set in the domain of a function whose image equals a predefined subset, which can be defined as $\mu^{-1}(U) = \{s \in S: \mu(s) \in U\}$, with $U$ a pre-specified subset of a real line $\mathbb{R}$ (e.g., [*c*, ∞)).
-Proposed by Sommerfeld et al. (2018), Coverage Probability Excursion (CoPE) sets, defined as: CS<sub>in</sub>(*U*) ⊆ *μ*<sup>−1</sup>(*U*) ⊆ CS<sub>out</sub>(*U*)
+Proposed by Sommerfeld et al. (2018), Coverage Probability Excursion (CoPE) sets, defined as:
+CR<sub>in</sub>(*U*) ⊆ *μ*<sup>−1</sup>(*U*) ⊆ CR<sub>out</sub>(*U*) are
-are used to assess the spatial uncertainty of the inverse set estimation.
+used to assess the spatial uncertainty of the inverse set estimation.

-Ren et al. (2023) generalized the estimation to dense and non-dense domains, and developed a fast and reliable construction method of confidence region for inverse sets over arbitrary chosen thresholds $c$ simultaneously.
+Ren et al. (2023) generalized the estimation to dense and non-dense domains, and developed a fast and reliable construction method of confidence regions for inverse sets over arbitrary chosen thresholds $c$ simultaneously.
 Based on Ren’s approach, this package provides useful statistical tools for both the estimation of the inverse set and the corresponding simultaneous outer and inner confidence region.
 Acceptable forms of input includes both 1D and 2D data for linear regression, logistic regression, functional regression and spatial generalized least square regression.
 Useful functions are also provided for constructing simultaneous confidence bands (SCB) for these models.
 More details can be found below.

 ### Installation